oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 | `weblogicDomainStorageType` | Type of storage.
 Legal values are `NFS` and `HOST_PATH`.
 If using 'NFS', weblogicDomainStorageNFSServer must be specified | `HOST_PATH` |
 | `weblogicDomainStorageNFSServer`| Name of the IP address of the NFS server.
 This setting only applies if weblogicDomainStorateType is NFS  | no default |

-By default, the domainUID is left empty in the inputs file so that the generated PV and PVC can be shared by multiple domain resources.
-For the use cases where dedicated PV and PVC are desired for a particular domain, the domainUID can be set, which will cause the generated PV and PVC associated with the domainUID specified.
-In the per domain PV and PVC case, the names of the generated yaml files and the Kubernetes PV and PVC objects are all decorated with the `domainUID`, and the PV and PVC obects are also labeled with the `domainUID`.
+By default, the `domainUID` is left empty in the inputs file so that the generated PV and PVC can be shared by multiple domain resources.
+For the use cases where dedicated PV and PVC are desired for a particular domain, the `domainUID` can be set, which will cause the generated PV and PVC associated with the specified `domainUID`.
+In the per domain PV and PVC case, the names of the generated yaml files and the Kubernetes PV and PVC objects are all decorated with the `domainUID`, and the PV and PVC objects are also labeled with the `domainUID`.

 ## Common problems